20 Best Calf Exercises For Mass and Strength

 2. Place the knee pad on your knees and unrack the weight.

-3. Drop your heels as low as you can to get a good stretch in your calves.
+3. Drop your heels as low as possible to get a good stretch in your calves.

-4. Lift your heels by contracting the calf muscles to raise the weight as high as you can on the balls of your feet.
+4. Lift your heels by contracting the calf muscles, raising the weight as high as you can on the balls of your feet.

 5. Hold this position for a second, flexing your calf muscles, then lower your heels back to the starting position.